spinnaker/spinnaker.io/content/en/docs/guides/user/kubernetes-v2/patch-manifest/_index.md

           image: gcr.io/my-project/my-image
 ```

-Now, if your pipeline was triggered due to a new Docker image tag being pushed to your Docker registry (say my-image:2.0), Spinnaker will override the version of the container image with the new version:
+If your pipeline was triggered due to a new Docker image tag being pushed to your Docker registry (say my-image:2.0), Spinnaker will override the version of the container image with the new version:

 ```yaml
 #...rest of manifest